Here is the API reference for the sarxarray package.

 -

-) –SLC stack loaded from a Zarr file.
+ds(Dataset) –SLC stack loaded from a Zarr file.
 Must have three dimensions:

-.
-Must have two variables:real
+(azimuth, range, time).
+Must have two variables:realandimag.

 Returns: